-Sports students will be able to support and work with athletes in the run up, during, and after the games, depending on their specialism and experience.
+Sports students may have the opportunity to support athletes in the run up, during, and after the games, depending on their specialism and experience.
 And beyond sport, there will be plenty of other opportunities for students across the university to get involved with; the Commonwealth Games will need 10,000 volunteers to support the Games, from constructing the city to host the Games, media coverage, increased healthcare and support services to aid spectators, visitors and locals - the list is endless!

 Be part of history

 Having this global event on our doorstep is a huge advantage for locals and students in the area to get involved with.
 Happening only once every four years, and the last one was on the other side of the world on the Gold Coast - what are the chances these opportunities that this will bring will always be so accessible?

 Sport course leader, Irfan Khawaja said:

 "Bring on the Birmingham Commonwealth Games!
 This is an absolutely fantastic opportunity for students at BCU, particularly those studying within the PE and School Sport degree, and those studying other within other disciplines.
 As the Commonwealth Games come right into the heart of the country, we are incredibly fortunate to have it land on our doorstep.

 The opportunities for our students are endless, and I look forward to encouraging and accompanying students working within the different venues, assisting athletes, providing extra support within management teams, and the event organisers managing the practical day to day running of an international event.
 Our students will have an opportunity to gain hands on experience where they can apply key principles taught in lectures and seminars, into real life sporting practice.
 It doesn’t get any bigger, or better than this!"